-- A. Maintain environmental conditions (temperature, humidity and ventilation) within the limits recommended by manufacturer for optimum results.
-Do not install products under environmental conditions outside manufacturer's absolute limits. - B. Environmental Limitations: Do not deliver or install asphalt shingles until spaces are enclosed and weathertight, wet work in spaces is complete and dry, and temporary HVAC system is operating and maintaining ambient temperature and humidity conditions at occupancy levels during the remainder of the construction period. - 1.
+- A. Environmental Limitations: Do not deliver or install asphalt shingles until spaces are enclosed and weathertight, wet work in spaces is complete and dry, and temporary HVAC system is operating and maintaining ambient temperature and humidity conditions at occupancy levels during the remainder of the construction period. - 1.
 Install self-adhering sheet underlayment within the range of ambient and substrate temperatures recommended by manufacturer.

 - A. Special Warranty: Standard form in which manufacturer agrees to repair or replace asphalt shingles that fail in materials or workmanship within specified warranty period. - 1.
 Failures include, but are not limited to, the following - a.
-Manufacturing defects - b.
+Manufacturing defects. - b.
 Structural failures including failure of asphalt shingles to self-seal after a reasonable time. - 2.
 Material Warranty Period: 50 years from date of Substantial Completion, prorated, with first 12 years non-prorated. - 3.
-Wind-Speed Warranty Period: Asphalt shingles will resist blow-off or damage caused by wind speeds up to 110 mph for 10 years from date of Substantial Completion. - 4.
-Algae-Discoloration Warranty Period: Asphalt shingles will not discolor 10 years from date of Substantial Completion. - 5.
-Workmanship Warranty Period: 10 years from date of Substantial Completions
+Wind-Speed Warranty Period: Asphalt shingles will resist blow-off or damage caused by wind speeds up to 110 mph for 10 years from date of Substantial Completion.

-- B. Special Project Warranty: Roofing Installer's Warranty, or warranty form at end of this Section, signed by roofing installer, covering the Work of this Section, in which roofing Installer agrees to repair or replace components of asphalt shingle roofing that fail in materials or workmanship within specified warranty period. - 1.
-Warranty Period: Five years from date of Substantial Completion
+- 4. Algae-Discoloration Warranty Period: Asphalt shingles will not discolor 10 years from date of Substantial Completion. - 5.
+Workmanship Warranty Period: 10 years from date of Substantial Completions - B. Special Project Warranty: Roofing Installer's Warranty, or warranty form at end of this Section, signed by roofing installer, covering the Work of this Section, in which roofing Installer agrees to repair or replace components of asphalt shingle roofing that fail in materials, workmanship or weathertightness, within specified warranty period. - 1.
+Warranty Period: Five years from date of Substantial Completion.